AbhishekMadiwale/Rust/README.md

-# This repo will contain all the content which I am learning currently Rust <i class="fa-brands fa-rust"></i>.
+# This repo will contain all the content which I am learning currently Rust.
 ## It will contain code files and projects too